 There is a saying in digital transformation circles: "Technology is the easy part.
 People are the hard part."
-It is a cliche because it is true — and it applies to AI adoption with particular force.
+It is a cliche because it is true.
+And it applies to AI adoption with particular force.

 Most AI implementation failures are not technology failures.
 The AI works.
 The models are accurate.
 The tools are capable.
 What fails is the human side: adoption, behaviour change, workflow integration, and sustained use over time.

 Research from Prosci, the global leader in change management research, consistently finds that projects with effective change management are six times more likely to meet objectives than those without it.
-For AI specifically, Gartner reports that organisational resistance — not technical complexity — is the primary barrier to AI value realisation.
+For AI specifically, Gartner reports that organisational resistance.
+Not technical complexity.
+Is the primary barrier to AI value realisation.

 | Layer | Challenge | Consequence of Ignoring It |